jaeseungyum/bem-sass/README.md

 }
 ```

-But when compiled, this produces unexpected nested selectors like below:
+But when you compile it, It won’t work as you expected it to be.
 ```css
 .nav .nav__item,
 .nav .nav__link {